 A mews of four townhouses is located at the pinnacle of the site’s internal street and one further individual house at the other end comprises an ‘upside-down’ layout with bedrooms at ground floor and living spaces above, with terraces off all spaces.

-Fronting Macaulay Road, a distinctive apartment building marks the gateway to the site, with its vertically staggered façade designed to gesture its neighbours, and accommodates 59 apartments and the site’s only car parking spaces at lower ground floor.
-Adjacent, 29 Macaulay Road provides seven homes and has been modeled on the converted former manager’s house beside it.
+Fronting Macaulay Road, a distinctive apartment building marks the gateway to the site.
+With a vertically staggered façade designed as a reference to those of its neighbours, it accommodates 59 apartments and the site’s only car parking spaces at lower ground floor.
+Adjacent, 29 Macaulay Road provides seven homes and has been modelled on the converted former manager’s house beside it.